Creating your own kitchen herb garden is one of the most enjoyable & rewarding activities for gardeners and aspiring chefs alike.

 For more tips on growing herbs in pots, be sure to read the article – 6 Requirements to Successfully Growing Herbs in Pots.

 - Herb Plants or Seeds.
 Depending on the time of year, you may be able to purchase young seedlings directly from a retailer or home improvement store.
-Or you may also need to purchase seeds.
+But, if you cannot find what you are looking for, the majority of herbs are easy to grow from seed.

 Get the kids involved, let them help to dig the garden area or select the pots for your herbs.
 Get your families input when selecting the different types of culinary herbs you will be growing.
 Put little Susie in charge of picking the herbs for your supper.